request an appointment online.

 View Clinical TrialsThroat Cancer Diagnosis

 Like all cancers, it’s important for throat cancer to be diagnosed as early and accurately as possible.
-This helps increase your chances for being cured while at the same time limiting the effect of cancer treatment on your quality of life, including ability to speak and swallow.
+This helps increase your chance of being cured while at the same time maintaining your quality of life, including your ability to speak and swallow.

-If you have symptoms that may signal throat cancer, your doctor will examine you and ask you questions about your health and lifestyle, including smoking and drinking habits, sexual history, and family medical history.
+If you have symptoms that may signal throat cancer, your doctor will examine you and ask you questions about your health and lifestyle, including smoking habits, drinking habits and family medical history.

-The tests used to diagnose throat cancer and find out if it has spread depend on the type of cancer.
-Tests also may be used to find out if treatment has damaged other tissues or organs.
-One or more of the following tests may be used.
+The tests doctors use to diagnose throat cancer and find out if it has spread depend on the type of cancer that is suspected.
+Tests also may be used to monitor the disease and how it is responding to treatment.
+One or more of the following tests may be used for throat cancer.

 Biopsy

-- Conventional incisional biopsy: This is the traditional, most frequently used type of biopsy.
-The doctor surgically removes part of the tissue where cancer is suspected.
+- Conventional incisional biopsy: The doctor surgically removes part of the tissue where cancer is suspected.

-- Excisional biopsy: A type of biopsy which removes most or all of the tissue suspected of having cancer.
-This is frequently done with tonsillectomy in the operating room.
+- Excisional biopsy: A type of biopsy that removes most or all of the suspected cancer tissue.
+This is frequently done with a tonsillectomy in the operating room.

-Endoscopy: An endoscope (a long, thin tube with a light and lens through which the doctor can view organs and tissue) is inserted through the mouth, nose or an incision.
+- Endoscopic biopsy: During this procedure, an endoscope (a long, thin tube with a light and lens through which the doctor can view organs and tissue) is inserted through the mouth, nose or an incision.
 The endoscope has a tool to remove tissue samples.
+This is used primarily for nasal cavity or nasopharyngeal cancers.

 - CT or CAT (computed axial tomography) scans